 Deep TMS is still a relatively new treatment option for anyone living with depression and most people are still unaware it exists.
 It comes with a wide range of benefits compared to other treatment options for major depression patients and is known for resulting in limited side effects.

-If you’d like to learn more about Deep TMS and what to expect during treatment at Colorado Recovery Solutions, don’t hesitate to contact us today.
+If you’d like to learn more about Deep TMS in colorado springs and what to expect during treatment at Colorado Recovery Solutions, don’t hesitate to contact us today.
 We understand how beneficial this treatment option can be for depression symptoms and we’d be honored to teach you more!

 Contact us today with any questions you might have or schedule an appointment with Dr. Ashley Johnson.
 We can’t wait to meet you and help you improve your mental health for a brighter future!